-People accidentally knock their heads, resulting in discomfort, headaches, dizziness, and all of the above.
+People accidentally knock their heads or get hit hard in the temple, resulting in discomfort, headaches, dizziness, and all of the above.
 While most cases are minor and only require simple home remedies, others might demand immediate medical attention.
 In this article, we’ll explore how to get rid of dizziness after hitting your head.

 Assessing Your Condition